 The Royal Guards

-The Royal Guards (Guards) are very effective combat troops and are very loyal to the King - as their oath of allegiance is to the King they’re his personal troops.
-Each year staff travel the world to study troop training methods in other countries and the best aspects are included in training the Royal Guards.
-All are trained as combat troops then their specialist skills - including medical and rescue troops.
+The Royal Guards (Guards) are very effective combat troops, and are very loyal to the King; because their oath of allegiance is to the King they’re his personal troops.
+Each year staff travel the world to study troop training methods in other countries, and they see the best aspects are included in training the Royal Guards.
+All of the Guards are trained as combat troops then their specialist skills: including the medical and rescue troops.
 The Guards wear two insignia.
 The right shoulder has an oval patch with a horizontal main axis showing the Royal Falcon.
-The oval has a crown on its centre top and the words ‘Royal Guards’ along the bottom curve.
-The left shoulder has the unit insignia with the regimental and unit symbol on it, the unit name around the top edge and its short name along the bottom edge.
+The oval has a crown on its centre top, and the words ‘Royal Guards’ along the bottom curve.
+The left shoulder has the unit insignia with the regimental and unit symbol on it, the unit name around the top edge with its short name along the bottom edge.
 There are five brigades.
-An individual is called a ‘Sword, ‘ as they’re the Kings Sword - smiting the enemy.
+An individual is called a ‘Sword,’ because they’re the King’s Sword who smites the enemy.
 Each regiment specialises in something.
-As a group they’re called ‘Swords.’
-Civilian contractors do the equipment repairs and heavy maintenance for all Guards units while the Guards do the combat field repairs.
+As a group name the troops are called ‘Swords.’
+Civilian contractors do the equipment repairs and maintenance for all Guards units while the Guards do the combat field repairs.

 The Raptors, Royal Armoured Guards, a brigade of five armoured regiments.
-Each has a different level of armoured tank or armoured car, some have less tanks and their own trained support troops in similarly armoured transports.
+Each has a different level of armoured tank or armoured car, some have less tanks with their own trained support troops in similarly armoured transports.
 Each regiment uses a particular combat style or vehicle type.
-The unit insignia is an attacking Velociraptor, side on with claws and fangs showing and the regiment number on its side.
+The unit insignia is an attacking velociraptor side on with claws and fangs showing and the regiment number on its side.
 The colour of the raptor matches that of the regiment’s colour code.
 The 1st, Royal Raptors, imperial purple.
 The 2nd, Black Raptors.
 The 3rd, Brown Raptors.
 The 4th, Green Raptors.
 The 5th, Red Raptors.
 The Raptors’ organisation varies in that each tank has a five person crew with two or more tanks per platoon, depending upon the regimental mix.
-All units use the same type of troop transport - engine power, amount of armour, and mounted weapons varies between the units to suit their job.
+All units use the same type of troop transport while the engine power, amount of armour, and mounted weapons varies between the units to suit their job.

 Swords are still carried by officers for formal functions.
 However, they use a short sword that’s similar to the Roman Gladius with a 600 mm straight blade.
 It’s a very effective combat weapon that’s especially useful in the Berant jungles.
 The officers and some Non-Commissioned Officers (NCOs) carry a sword into battle as a close quarters weapon as well as the service issue 400 mm long combat knife.

 The Army is funded by the Parliament out of taxes.
-The Guards are funded by the King out of the King’s revenue and the personal wealth of the Amir Clan because the Berant King’s family helps pay to run his areas of responsibility.
+The Guards are funded by the King out of the King’s revenue and the personal wealth of the Amir Clan, because the Berant King’s family helps pay to run his areas of responsibility.